shenwei356/brename/README.md

 brename -- a practical cross-platform command-line tool for safely batch renaming files/directories via regular expression

-Version: 2.11.1
+Version: 2.12.0

 Author: Wei Shen <shenwei356@gmail.com>

 Homepage: https://github.com/shenwei356/brename

-Attention:
+Three path filters:

+  1. -S/--skip-filters       black list     default value: ^\. (skipping paths starting with ".")
+  2. -F/--exclude-filters    black list     no default value
+  3. -f/--include-filters    white list     default value: .   (anything)

+  Notes:
-  1. Paths starting with "." are ignored.
+  1. Paths starting with "." are ignored by default, disable this with -S "".
-  2. Flag -f/--include-filters and -F/--exclude-filters support multiple values,
-     e.g., -f ".html" -f ".htm".
+  2. These options support multiple values, e.g., -f ".html" -f ".htm".
-     But ATTENTION: comma in filter is treated as separator of multiple filters.
+     But ATTENTION: each comma in filters is treated as a separator of multiple filters.
+     Please use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"'
+  3. The three filters are performed in order of -S, -F, -f.
+  4. -F/--exclude-filters is prefered for excluding path, cause it has no default value.
+     Setting -S/--skip-filters will overwrite its default value.

 Special replacement symbols: